 And only a proper Plateau Mont-Royal food tour with a knowledgeable, equally glutton guide can effectively dive in the heart of the matter that is food in Montreal.

-The 2.5-hour walking tour (vegetarian and celiac friendly) encompasses 5 food stops and includes an emblematic Schwartz’s smoked meat sandwich as well as craft cider. localmontrealtours.com is where it’s at.
+The 2.5-hour walking tour (vegetarian friendly) encompasses 5 food stops and includes an emblematic Schwartz’s smoked meat sandwich as well as craft cider. localfoodtours.com/montreal is where it’s at.

 Travelling solely to try out new coffee shops is something more and more 20-somethings do nowadays, and Montreal certainly hasn’t missed the memo.
 With seemingly one or two new coffee shops opening up every week, even Montrealers have a hard time keeping track!